AF-mygithub/AI-Agent/README.md

-# AI Agent - Integration of Image Description and Object Detection
+# AI Agent - Integration of Image Description and Object Detection for Uploaded Images

 ## Project Overview